jkoerte/jkoerte.github.io/essays/reflect-design-patterns.md

 In terms of a central, main water supply entryway, my team and I use a single Prisma connection to our database.
 Creating a connection for each page that needs to access some part of the database would eventually make too many for it to handle.
 Thus, the design pattern of having only a single connection is useful here, and executed with Prisma.

 In terms of the water filter, I need data associated with a user to be usable in the current session, so I first need to "filter" it through `authorize()` to validate the user's credentials.
 Then, I "filter" it through `jwt()` to encrypt it in tokens.
-Finally, `session()` "filters out whatever data came from `jwt()` that is not safe to be displayed on the frontend.
+Finally, `session()` "filters" out whatever data came from `jwt()` that is not safe to be displayed on the frontend.

 ## Final Thoughts
 Design patterns are nothing like UI frameworks despite initially thinking so.
 Design patterns are a lot more flexible, and I see that it is used for backend development such as databases, connections, etc. and not so much for the frontend compared to UI components.